web3goals/crypto-bro-prototype/README.md

 # 💪 Crypto Bro

-AI assistant to which you can delegate any of your blockchain requests, from token creation to participating in DAO
+AI assistant to which you can delegate any of your blockchain requests, from token creation to participating in DAO.

 ## ✨ Features